2024

 • Divide your team into smaller teams or groups.

-• Place random objects around the office, work with existing ones, or plan it in advance with custom/themed items just for the hunt.
+• Place random objects around the office, work with existing ones, or plan it with custom/themed items just for the hunt.

 • Give the teams a list of the items and provide them with well-written clues or hints.